mitched8/SimpleBayes/README.md

    - See prior and posterior probabilities for each species
    - Explore feature distributions and their impact on classification
    - Understand how Bayesian methods work with real-world data

+5. **A/B Testing Calculator**: Analyze A/B test results using Bayesian statistics.
+   - Input visitors and conversion counts for control and treatment variants
+   - Set prior beliefs about conversion rates
+   - Calculate the probability that B is better than A
+   - Visualize prior and posterior distributions
+   - Get recommendations based on the results
+   - Estimate required sample size for conclusive tests

 Each scenario includes:
 - Interactive sliders to adjust parameters